JAParedes/ulogPX4QuadcopterAnimation/README.md

 ## Citing work

 * **[1] Spencer, J., Lee, J., Paredes, J. A., Goel, A., & Bernstein, D.**.
-An adaptive PID autotuner for multicopters with experimental results. arXiv preprint arXiv:2109.12797, accepted to ICRA 2022
+"An adaptive PID autotuner for multicopters with experimental results," arXiv preprint arXiv:2109.12797, accepted to ICRA 2022